javimosch/chat-openapi/project/status.md

 ## Notes
 - Project is progressing well with core infrastructure in place
-- CLI system provides good foundation for file management
+- CLI system provides good foundation for file management and chat operations
-- Ready to move forward with API documentation and testing framework
+- Ready to move forward with embedding optimizations and frontend development
 - Documentation being maintained alongside development